-Add some life to your old hoodie by learning the proper way how to tie dye a hoodie.
-Hoodies are usually bulky, so we understand if most beginners get intimidated and refrain from tie-dying them.
-However, it isn’t as complicated as you’d expect; that is as long as you have the basic skills of tie-dying fabric.
+Add some life to your old hoodie by learning the proper way how to tie dye a hoodie or sweatshirt.
+Tie dye hoodies are usually bulky, so we understand if most beginners get intimidated and refrain from dying them.
+However, it isn’t as complicated as you’d expect, that is, as long as you have the basic skills of tie-dying fabric.

 - Dye suitable for tie dying.
 You can purchase specialty dyes in tie dye kits.
 These are usually powder dyes that you mix with water in an applicator bottle.